Elasticsearch¶

 model is applied to that specific index.
 At the very least, a document adapter

-must define the following:
+subclass must define the following:

 mapping